Welcome To The City of Campbellsville!

 Job Opportunities:

-The City of Campbellsville is seeking qualified applicants for the position of Parks Worker.
+The City of Campbellsville is seeking qualified applicants for the position of: Fire Hydrant Technician.

 Applicants must have a valid Kentucky Driver’s License and a High School Diploma/GED are required.
 Please contact City Hall at 270-465-7011.
 Applications may be picked up at 110 S. Columbia Ave during normal business hours—Monday-Friday 8:00-4:30pm (est).
+Applications can also be submitted online via the “online application” link below or applications can also be printed out from the “printable application” link below, filled out, and returned to City Hall during normal business hours.
 The City of Campbellsville is an equal opportunity employer.

 For full job description, Click Here: